smithjw/smithjw.github.io/_drafts/Deploying-office-equipment-at-scale.md

 type: post
 comments: true
 ---
-Towards the start of the year, we moved into a new office.
-To make sure that all equipment deployed into meeting rooms was working effectvively, we wiped and redeployed all Conference Room Macs (running Zoom Rooms) and iPads (Running as Zoom Room Controllers and Scheduling Displays).
+Towards the start of 2019, Culture Amp moved into a new and larger office in Melbourne.
+To ensure that all equipment deployed into meeting rooms was working effectvively, we wiped and redeployed all Conference Room Macs (running Zoom Rooms) and iPads (Running as Zoom Room Controllers and Scheduling Displays).
 The last time I'd done this, while I could push out the Zoom apps to all devices, you would need to login and select the room to associate all devices with.
 Thankfully, Zoom released support for Managed App Config on iOS, and reading custom Configuration Profiles on macOS to enable the easy deployment of devices into rooms.

 You can find Zoom's support article on the topic [here][1]